K. I. Sawyer Air Force Base: Air Defense Command

 In 1969, Air Defense Command was redesignated as Aerospace Defense Command.
 In 1971, the 62d Fighter-Interceptor Squadron and its F-101B was replaced with a new squadron and aircraft.
-The new squadron was the 87th Fighter Interceptor Squadron (87 FIS), the "Red Bulls," which flew the F-106A Delta Dart.
+The new squadron was the 87th Fighter Interceptor Squadron, the "Red Bulls," which flew the F-106A Delta Dart.
 The 87th maintained four Lockheed T-33 aircraft to provide target support for the squadron interceptors, simulating Soviet bomber tactics.
 In addition, they flew NORAD radar evaluation and logistic support sorties.

-ADC was disestablished in 1979 and all ADC aircraft assets were transferred to Tactical Air Command (TAC) under a sub-organization known as Air Defense – Tactical Air Command (ADTAC).
-The 87 FIS and their F-106 aircraft remained based and maintaining a 24/7/365 alert status at Sawyer AFB.
+ADC was disestablished in 1979, and all ADC aircraft assets were transferred to Tactical Air Command under a sub-organization known as Air Defense – Tactical Air Command (ADTAC).
+The 87th and their F-106 aircraft remained based and maintained alert status at Sawyer.
 The 87th was scheduled to convert to the F-15 Eagle in 1984.
-However, due to budget cuts the conversion was cancelled and the squadron was scheduled for inactivation on 1 October 1985 as the continental air defense mission in the United States was increasingly transferred to the Air National Guard.
-When inactivated, the 87th FIS was the second-to-last F-106 squadron on active duty.
+However, due to budget cuts the conversion was cancelled, and the squadron was scheduled for inactivation on 1 October 1985 as the continental air defense mission in the United States was increasingly transferred to the Air National Guard.
+When inactivated, the 87th was the second-to-last F-106 squadron on active duty.

-On 4 September 1985, the last three F-106 Delta Darts from the 87th FIS departed K. I. Sawyer for AMARC at Davis-Monthan AFB at Tucson, Arizona.
-Most of its aircraft were later converted to QF-106 target drones and expended as aerial targets over the Gulf of Mexico as part of the "Pacer Six Program" during the late 1990s at Tyndall AFB in western Florida by the 82d Aerial Targets Squadron.
+On 4 September 1985, the last three F-106 Delta Darts from the 87th departed K. I. Sawyer for AMARC at Davis-Monthan AFB.
+Most of its aircraft were later converted to QF-106 target drones and expended as aerial targets over the Gulf of Mexico as part of the "Pacer Six Program" during the late 1990s at Tyndall AFB by the 82d Aerial Targets Squadron.